310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 <th>(Thanks to that, now it looks like Morisawa-senpai and I are on an aquarium date for literally no reason besides us being alone together…)</th>

-<th>(It feels like fate itself is trying to force me in his direction and I hate it… It feels so lonely with all of us separated from each other…)</th>
+<th>(It feels like fate itself is trying to force me in his direction and I hate it… It also just feels so lonely with all of us separated from each other…)</th>

 <th>(Ahh, I’m really starting to feel pissed off now…)</th>
 {% endbubble %}